ujuadimora-dev/Afrik-kitchen/README.md

 **EPIC 4 - Menu**

 The menu epic is for all stories that relate to the creating, deleting, editing and viewing of menus.
-This allows for regular users to view menus and for staff to manage them with a simple UI interface.
+This allows for regular users to view menus , users or customer can fille the form if they want to book the any food that is being display at the site and for staff to manage the menu by add new menu item, deleting and updating them with a simple UI interface.

-**EPIC 5 - Booking**
+**EPIC 5 - Table  Booking**

-The booking epic is for all stories that relate to creating, viewing, updating and deleting bookings.
-This allows the staff to easily view upcoming bookings, manage the bookings and also for customers to book and manage their own reservations.
+The booking epic is for all stories that relate to creating, viewing, updating, making reservation for table  and deleting bookings.
+Here th customer can make reservations for the table, update and cancel thero own table booking but the staff can manger over all the bookings of all customer  and  the staff to easily view upcoming bookings, manage the bookings

 **EPIC 6 - Deployment Epic**